ZebediahKillgrave/yabuf/app/papers/realtime-hashtag-usage.md

 	}
     }

 Yay !
 Done !
-That looks great and science & football are really great competitors they stay really close to each other. (science is red & football is green)
+That looks nice and science & football are really good competitors, they stay really close to each other (science is red & football is green).

 #### Result